Detective Willy

-Detective Willy is a 2015 comedy adventure film directed by Jose Maria Cabral.
+Detective Willy is a 2015 Dominican adventure comedy film directed by Jose Maria Cabral.
 The film opens in the Dominican Republic and Puerto Rico in the summer of 2015.
 It features performances by Fausto Mata, Denise Quiñones, Anthony Alvarez, Crystal Jimenez, Hector Anibal, Kenny Grullón, Manuel Chapuseaux, Christian Alvarez, Josue Guerrero, Patricia Ascuasiati and others.
 The film premiered June 25, 2015.

 Synopsis

 Willy Echevarria (Fausto Mata) is a policeman in a small town in the Dominican Republic.
 He's also a fan of and yearns to be like the leads of classic film noir.
 After being fired in a bumbled operation with his bad cop partner Bruce Garcia (Anthony Alvarez), Willy has a chance to restore his career by finding a historical artifact that mysteriously went missing from a national museum.